abhinavchadaga/lyric-finder/README.md

-# Lyric-Finder
+# Parallel-Lyric-Finder

-Lyric-Finder is a full-stack web application that allows users to search for songs containing a particular lyric.
+Parallel-Lyric-Finder is a full-stack web application that allows users to search for songs containing a particular lyric.

 The front end is written in React and TypeScript and uses the [Mantine](https://mantine.dev/getting-started/) component library.